SeldonIO/alibi/doc/source/overview/high_level.md

 :alt: Interventional tree SHAP applied to Wine quality dataset for class "Good"
 ```

-This result is similar to the one for [integrated gradients](comparison-to-ale), [kernel SHAP](kern-shap-plot)
+This result is similar to the one for [Integrated Gradients](comparison-to-ale), [Kernel SHAP](kern-shap-plot)
-, [path-dependent tree SHAP](pd-tree-shap-plot) although there are differences due to using different methods and models
+, [Path-dependent Tree SHAP](pd-tree-shap-plot) although there are differences due to using different methods and models
 in each case.

-For a great interactive explanation of the interventional tree SHAP
+For a great interactive explanation of the interventional Tree SHAP
 method [see](https://hughchen.github.io/its_blog/index.html).

 | Pros                                                                                          | Cons                                            |